brent726/comE-514-Color-Sort-Robotics-Final-Project-/README.md

 For the image processing (done with opencv): imageProcessing.cpp and .h

-For the movement of the robot: robotSupport.cpp and .h - core functions that are needed in moving the robot robotMotion.cpp and .h - I think this is not needed anymore robotMove.cpp and .h - calls robotSupport Function
+For the movement of the robot: robotSupport.cpp and .h - core functions that are needed in moving the robot robotMotion.cpp and .h - I think this is not needed anymore (disregard the description in the comment portion) robotMove.cpp and .h - calls robotSupport Function

 Main method: